 In March 2019, IRENA co-organised a four-day workshop in Amman, Jordan to identify the gaps for planning and share best practice experiences.
 The workshop, organised with the Islamic Development Bank (IsDB), the League of Arab States (LAS), and the Regional Centre for Renewable Energy and Energy Efficiency (RCREEE), gathered more than 50 expert participants from ten countries' planning and technical institutions in the region.
-Workshop discussions yielded a wealth of information about current practices and challenges, along with key priorities for the integration of VRE in long-term energy planning and modelling.
+As follow-up, a technical report was produced to synthesize the information and act as a platform for bilateral networking between countries around specific issues, or follow-up cooperation with IRENA.

-In September 2019, a regional workshop on financing and de-risking of renewable energy investments in the MENA region was held in collaboration with the LAS, the Lebanese Center for Energy Conservation (LCEC), RCREEE and the UNDP in Beirut, Lebanon.
-By bringing together key decision-makers and leaders from governments, industry, and financial institutions, the workshop served as a forum for exchanging the latest financing tools, including public finance, capital markets, green bonds, and green sukuks in mobilising investment for renewables.
+In September 2019, a regional workshop on financing and de-risking of renewable energy investments in the MENA region was held in collaboration with the LAS, the Lebanese Center for Energy Conservation (LCEC), RCREEE and UNDP in Beirut, Lebanon.
+By bringing together key decisionmakers and leaders from governments, industry, and financial institutions, the workshop served as a forum for exchanging the latest financing tools, including public finance, capital markets, green bonds, and green sukuks in mobilising investment for renewables.
+Discussions and feedback from Member States centred on the importance of partnerships in mobilising key financial instruments to harness synergies towards supporting governments and building local capacities to increase investments.